 3) There will never be a payment necessary to become a Squire.

-Companion-At-Arms – They wear the brown mantle with red cross.
+Companion-At-Arms – They wear the brown mantle with a red cross.
 An applicant of at least 18 years of age under a probation period before becoming a Knight.
 This probation lasts 6 months.
 If the Prior accepts them, they receive their Certificate at the end of this period.
 If they are not accepted, their $65 is returned.

-Sergeant – They wear the black mantle with red cross.
+Sergeant – Sergeant – They wear the black mantle with a red cross.
+All Sergeants are required to complete the Templar Academy of America Sergeants Specialized Training.
 After their 6 months of probation, all those accepted members become eligible to become Sergeants.
 A member will need to spend no less than 6 months as a Sergeant.

-Knight – They wear the white mantle with red cross.
+Knight – Knights wear the white mantle with a red cross.
 Actual Knighthood granted, and duty is expected to his or her community, and at a higher level as a Templar.
 “Knight” is used by men & women equally.
 Christian men who reach this “Knight” rank are given the honorific title of Chevalier.
 Females who reach the “Knight” rank are given the honorific title of Chevaleresse (or Chevalière).

 Knight Officer Ranks